nyarurato/NurbsSharp/README.md

 - Targets: .NET 8 and .NET Standard 2.1

 ## Limitations
+- **Viewer**: This library does not include a 3D model viewer.
+To inspect model details, a 3D rendering library or file export is required.
 - **NURBS Surface**: `TrimSurface` is not yet implemented.
 - **Knot Vector**: Currently, only "Clamped" knot vectors are supported (multiplicity = degree + 1).
 - **IGES Support**: